material-motion/material-motion/concepts/runtimes.md

 # Runtimes

-The purpose of a Runtime is to enable the **coordination** of rich, interactive motion in an application.
+The purpose of a Runtime is to receive **coordinated** plans of rich, interactive motion in an application.
 A Runtime is an implementation of the [Plan/Fulfillment](patterns/plan-fulfillment.md) pattern.
 A [Coordinator](patterns/coordinator-plan.md) makes direct use of a Runtime.

 A Runtime instance must be able to do the following: